zstatmanweil/EJ-analysis-map/README.md

+## Introduction

-This is the beginning of my Recurse Center project.
-I am conducting the same type of analysis I did for my thesis but this time entirely in Python.
-My thesis focused on Pennsylvania, but this project will focus on New Jersey so I can compare my results and see how the analysis may differ.
-I am imagining my project will involve the following steps:
+I am conducting the same type of analysis I did for my thesis but this time entirely in Python rather than desktop geospatial software.
+This project will give me the opportunity explore geospatial Python libraries, understand web development, and create a beautiful and useful web map where the user can explore drinking water quality and environmental justice concerns.
+My thesis focused on Pennsylvania, but this project will focus on New Jersey so I can compare my results and see how the results may differ between the two states.

+## Research Questions

+1) Are there social disparities in CWS compliance with the SDWA?
+Are there more violations (total and health-based) in low-income communities, communities with a higher proportion of people of color, and/or rural communities?

+2) How do the results differ depending on the spatial analysis method used to estimate the demographic characteristics of the population served by the CWS?

+## Tasks

 - [x] Access and explore the [Census demographic data by tract](https://github.com/zstatmanweil/EJ-analysis-map/blob/master/Census.ipynb), specifically percent below the poverty line and percent people of color.
-- [x] Ue Jupyter Notebooks to explore public water system data, and estimate the population, and their sociodemographic characteristics, within each water system through [areal weighting.](https://github.com/zstatmanweil/EJ-analysis-map/blob/master/SpatialAnalysis/ArealWeighting.ipynb)
+- [x] Use Jupyter Notebooks to explore public water system data, and estimate the population, and their sociodemographic characteristics, within each water system through [areal weighting.](https://github.com/zstatmanweil/EJ-analysis-map/blob/master/SpatialAnalysis/ArealWeighting.ipynb)
 - [ ] Same as above but estimate population through [dasymetric mapping.](https://github.com/zstatmanweil/EJ-analysis-map/blob/master/SpatialAnalysis/Dasymetric.ipynb)
-- [ ] Create classes/functions withat will automate the areal weighting and dasymetric processes.
+- [ ] Create classes/functions that will automate the areal weighting and dasymetric processes for others to use.
 - [ ] Create maps showing the results of my estimations.
 - [ ] Conduct a statistical analysis of the results to determining the correlation, if any, between the EJ variables and the SDWA violations.
+The negative binomial regression code I created for the Pennsylvania data can be found [here.](https://github.com/zstatmanweil/NegBinomialModel)
 - [ ] Get those map  and statistical results on the web!